VinayakFia/Obsidian/COMP4920/Assignment 2 - Vinayak Fialok - z5416144 - Sub.md

 We have discussed how CORELS can be proven to have have normatively salient and transparent reasoning.
 To complete our justification for fairness, we are left to prove that CORELS is sufficiently accurate. **We can define sufficient accuracy of an ADM to be such that does not result in compromised accuracy of related decision making as recommended by Commonwealth Ombudsman's ADM guide.
 Finally, based upon this definition, we can show that CORELS negatively impacts accuracy of sentencing judges, and so cannot be fair.**

 Many concerns regarding COMPAS are regarding it's lack of accuracy (Grayson 2024 p6).
 Studies show that "COMPAS is not significantly better (more accurate) than the crowd" (Derssel J, Farid H, 2018).
 To answer the question of whether CORELS/COMPAS's accuracy of ~66% (Angelino et al 2018 p40) is sufficient, we may turn to an item from Commonwealth's 'Automated Decision Making' guide: "Have you ensured that the automated system does not, at any part of the process, compromise accuracy in decision making?"
 Commonwealth Ombudsman p29). **Specifically for CORELS, does CORELS compromise the accuracy of sentencing judges?** As argued by Park, "cognitive biases serve to further entrench COMPAS’s role in sentencing decisions" (Park 2029).
 Most notably *automation bias* - the tendency to ascribe power to automated aids over other sources (Kate Goddard et al) - leads to judges disregarding other factors pertinent to a case.
 Ultimately, due to COREL's inaccuracy, it is at a high risk of diminishing the accuracy of sentencing judges, and thus cannot be considered fair.
 Should CORELS have indisputable accuracy through rule-lists, we would be able to consider CORELS to be fair, however that is not the case at present.

-### 4. Schema for joint fairness and accountability

 ### 5. Conclusion
 We have shown how COMPAS recidivism software can be made transparent through rule-lists without losing accuracy, and shown to be normatively salient by analysing morality of underlying reasoning through Kantian ethics.
 However, we determine that due to cognitive biases, utilisation of COMPAS is at high risk of diminishing accuracy of sentencing judges, and as such COMPAS cannot be regarded as fair.